aggrosoft/wave-webpack-build/README.md

 Copy `.env.dist` to `.env` and change parameters accordingly.

 Clone `assets/child/example/` and adjust to your template name.
+There is also an more sophisticated template `assets/child/glide` which you can use as a starter.

-Modify everything in `assets/child/[yourtheme]` folder to your needs, then run the following command to build the assets in `public` folder
+Modify everything in `assets/child/[yourtheme]` folder to your needs.
+You must adjust `package.json` and `theme.php` with the correct template id.
+Then run the following command to build the assets in `public` folder

 `yarn run build:prod`